galenhuntington/fivequeens/README.md

 #  fivequeens

-This is the Haskell code for probing the DTM50 table for kqqqqqk.
+This is the Haskell code for probing my compressed DTM50 table for kqqqqqk.

 I have tried to minimize use of dependencies and language features, but it does require Conduit packages.
 If you have the Haskell Platform